-In summary, the aim of this Annual Financial Report is to ensure our stakeholders have full and transparent information about the University's finances.
+The aim of this Annual Financial Report is to ensure our stakeholders have full and transparent information about the university's finances.
+Thank you for your interest and support for Saint Mary's.

 Robert Summerby-Murray Ph.D.
 President and Vice Chancellor